RomayLala/printf/printf_project/README.md

 This function produces output according to a specified format string.
 This function handles various format specifiers, including precision for non-custom conversion specifiers.
 This function handles the `0` flag for zero-padding of integers.
+This function handles  different format specifiers, including handling the `-` flag character for non-custom conversion specifiers.